 We use something called samplers for OverSampling.
 Though we did not use samplers exclusively, PyTorch used them for us internally.
 When we say shuffle=False, PyTorch ended up using SequentialSampler it gives an index from zero to the length of the dataset.
 When shuffle=True it ends up using a RandomSampler.

 Let’s understand what is the SequentialSampler by just calling it right, We’ll create SequentialSampler and get all the indexes that return a bunch of sequences like zero to the maximum dataset size.

-In terms of RandomSampler What it’s going to give you a number between 0 to a maximum length of the dataset, it’s a random number.
+In terms of RandomSampler, it’s going to give you a number between 0 to the maximum length of the dataset, it’s a random number.
 It does not repeat the same number again these are the two samplers that we end up using by default.

 If you have a class imbalance, use a WeightedSampler, so that you have all classes with equal probability.
 Give an equal sort of weight to the dataset.

 I created a dummy data set with a target imbalance of ratio 8: 2.